ravachol/kew/README.md

 make USE_DBUS=0 -j
 ```

-To erase traces of your kew listening, you also need to delete the library.dat file in ~/.config/kew.
+To erase traces of your kew listening after uninstall, you need to delete the library.dat file in ~/.config/kew.

 ## Layouts